microsoft/nni/docs/en_US/Compression/CompressionUtils.md

 ```

 ## Model FLOPs/Parameters Counter
 We provide a model counter for calculating the model FLOPs and parameters.
 This counter supports calculating FLOPs/parameters of a normal model without masks, it can also calculates FLOPs/parameters of a model with mask wrappers, which helps users easily check model complexity during model compression on NNI.
 Note that, for sturctured pruning, we only identify the remained filters according to its mask, which not taking the pruned input channels into consideration, so the calculated FLOPs will be larger than real number (i.e., the number calculated after Model Speedup).
+We support two modes to collect information of modules.
+The first mode is `default`, which only collect the information of convolution and linear.
+The second mode is `full`, which also collect the information of other operations.
+Users can easily use our collected `results` for futher analysis.

 ### Usage
 ```
 from nni.compression.pytorch.utils.counter import count_flops_params

 # Given input size (1, 1, 28, 28)
-flops, params = count_flops_params(model, (1, 1, 28, 28))
+flops, params, results = count_flops_params(model, (1, 1, 28, 28))

+# Given input tensor with size (1, 1, 28, 28) and switch to full mode
+x = torch.randn(1, 1, 28, 28)
+flops, params, results = count_flops_params(model, (x, ), mode='full')

 # Format output size to M (i.e., 10^6)
 print(f'FLOPs: {flops/1e6:.3f}M,  Params: {params/1e6:.3f}M)
 ```